 Certified members must demonstrate honesty, accountability, professional boundaries, respect, and responsible conduct in all ministry and care settings.

-Certified members must provide biblically grounded spiritual care, compassionate listening, prayer support, pastoral presence, and appropriate referrals when necessary.
+Certified members must provide biblically grounded spiritual care, compassionate listening, prayer support, pastoral presence, and appropriate referrals.

 Certified members should understand crisis response, trauma awareness, emotional stabilization, and referral procedures during emergency situations.

-Certified members must demonstrate sensitivity and compassion when supporting individuals and families experiencing grief, bereavement, illness, trauma, family crisis, or major life transition.
+Certified members must demonstrate sensitivity and compassion when supporting individuals and families experiencing grief, bereavement, illness, trauma, or major life transition.

 Certified members must maintain appropriate records, practicum logs, referral notes, and certification documentation according to professional and institutional requirements.

-Certified members must protect private information and understand the limits of confidentiality, including situations involving risk, abuse, legal duty, or institutional reporting obligations.
+Certified members must protect private information and understand limits of confidentiality, including risk, abuse, legal duty, or institutional reporting obligations.

-Certified members should be prepared to serve appropriately in churches, hospitals, long-term care homes, correctional facilities, educational institutions, and community care environments.
+Certified members should be prepared to serve appropriately in churches, hospitals, long-term care homes, correctional facilities, educational institutions, and community care settings.

 Certified members are expected to pursue continuing education, ethics training, spiritual formation, and professional development to maintain competency and renew certification.